 We ask that payments are made for each appointment as they are completed.
-We accept cash, laser cards and credit cards.
+We accept cash, debit cards and credit cards.
 A receipt is always issued at the end of each treatment session.
 We may require a deposit for some treatment items but this will be explained if it applies to your treatment plan.

 We would ask for at least 24 hours notice if you have to cancel your appointment.
 This gives us the opportunity to offer the appointment to someone else who may urgently need it.

-Regrettably, patients who continually fail to attend their appointments or cancel at the last minute will be liable to pay a ‘failure to attend’ fee.
+Regrettably, patients who regularly fail to attend their appointments or cancel without adequate notice will be obliged to pay a ‘failure to attend’ fee.
 This must be settled prior to a new appointment being arranged otherwise no further appointments can be made.
 Patients who repeatedly fail to attend or cancel with inadequate notice periods will not be entitled to get further appointments at our Practice.

 Department of Social Welfare Fees

-We also accept patients under the PPS (PRSI) scheme- this entitles qualified persons to one dental health check per year.
+We accept patients under the PPS (PRSI) scheme- this entitles qualified persons to one dental health check per year.
 Please provide us with your PPS number in advance of your appointment, so that we can check your entitlements with the Department of Social Welfare.
-This is a requirement in order to be able to access treatment under this scheme.
+This is a Department requirement in order to be able to access treatment under this scheme.
 This cannot be applied retrospectively.

 We are currently accepting patients for dental treatment who are holders of full current valid Medical Cards.
 Please provide us with your medical card number and expiry date when making your appointment and bring your card with you at every visit.
-Unfortunately, the GP only medical card does not currently cover any dental treatment.
+The GP visit only medical card does not currently cover any dental treatment.

-A number of non routine dental treatments such as crowns, bridgework and endodontics [root canal treatment] qualify for tax relief.
+A number of non routine dental treatments such as crowns, bridgework, orthodontics and endodontics [root canal treatment] qualify for tax relief.
 This means you can offset the full cost of the treatment against your income tax liability.
-This is done by filling in a MED2 form which we can provide. .
+This is done by filling in a MED2 form which we can provide.